 For an example let’s take a look at a cirque near Longs Peak in the Front Range of the Rocky Mountains.

-Wow, this thing sure did end up being long winded!
-If you’ve made it this far you certainly deserve to pat yourself on the back!
+Wow, this guide sure did end up being long!
+If you’ve made it this far, you can certainly pat yourself on the back!

-In this first part of my wilderness navigation series we’ve taken a look at the basics of reading a topo map.
+In this guide, we’ve taken a look at the basics of reading a topo map.
 We now have a basic understanding of how cartographers divide up the Earth, how the USGS maps are structured, and how to read and interpret contour lines on a topographic map.

 The absolute best way to further your understanding of these topics is to get out and practice!
 Take some time to scour over topo maps of areas you’re familiar with and start identifying the geological features.
 Start to learn to visualize the terrain from the map.